 Extracting with jsoup

 Now that you have the required elements, the next step is to obtain the data inside each element.
-HTML elements have three parts, each of which have a corresponding method of retrieval in jsoup:
+HTML elements have three parts, each of which has a corresponding method of retrieval in jsoup:

 - The